SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

 <a name="Lutheran" href="#contents" style="font-style:Italic;font-size:2.1em;">III.
 Lutheranism</a>

-⚠️ Lutherans believe baptism is a requirement or condition of salvation, which makes them synergistic.
+⚠️ Lutherans believe baptism is a requirement or condition of salvation, which makes them synergistic only on this point; however, they do hold to sola fide, quite obviously.

+> When our Lord and Master Jesus Christ said, &ldquo;Repent&rdquo; (Mt 4:17), he willed the entire life of believers to be one of repentance. &mdash; Dr. Martin Luther's 95 Theses, article 1, October 31, 1517.
+Amen brother Luther.

 <!-- Lutheranism is more accurately described as Melancthonism, since Lutheranism deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination. -->